GrapheneOS/hardened_malloc/README.md

 varying usage of size classes.

-When there's substantial allocation or deallocation pressure, the allocator does end up calling into the kernel to purge / protect unused slabs by replacing them with fresh `PROT_NONE` regions along with unprotecting slabs when partially filled and cached empty slabs are depleted.
+When there's substantial allocation or deallocation pressure, the allocator does end up calling into the kernel to purge/protect unused slabs by replacing them with fresh `PROT_NONE` regions along with unprotecting slabs when partially filled and cached empty slabs are depleted.
 There will be configuration over the amount of cached empty slabs, but it's not entirely a